-In the election of directors, you may vote for all director nominees or you may withhold your vote as to one or more director nominees.
-With respect to the proposal to ratify the appointment of Crowe LLP, you may vote for the proposal, against the proposal or abstain from voting on the proposal.
+In the election of directors (Proposal 1), you may vote for all director nominees or you may withhold your vote as to one or more director nominees.
+With respect to the proposal to ratify the appointment of Crowe LLP (Proposal 2) and the advisory non-binding compensation paid to the Company's named executive officers (Proposal 3), you may vote for the proposal, against the proposal or abstain from voting on the proposal.
+With respect to the advisory, non-binding vote regarding a resolution to approve the frequency of future advisory votes on the compensation of the Company's named executive officers (Proposal 4), you may vote one year, two years, three years or abstain from voting on the proposal.